COMM EM 1652 WRITING FOR DIGITAL MEDIA

 - What is objectivity and, in regard to journalism, why is it controversial?

-Something that I didn't mention in class is that the "lead" paragraph for your journalism story usually attempts to provide the "five Ws and one H." That would be the Who, What, Where, When, Why and How.
+The "lead" paragraph for your journalism story usually attempts to provide the "five Ws and one H." That would be the Who, What, Where, When, Why and How.
 Sometimes this is impossible, especially the Why and How.
-The five Ws and one H do not necessarily have to be in any particular order for example, when reporting on an event you may lead off with Where and When.
-I hope this helps.
+The five Ws and one H do not necessarily have to be in any particular order.
+However when reporting on an event you may want to lead off with Where and When.

 Module #4 We will create short treatments and scenes loosely (but not necessarily) using Twilight Zone as a model with opening and closing voice-overs.